thatrobotdev/BunnyBall/README.md

 # Bunny-Ball
-A project created during the completion of the [Unity Certified User: Programmer](https://unity.com/products/unity-certifications/user-programmer) certification to learn an introduction to C# programminga and the Unity Editor.
+A project created during the completion of the [Unity Certified User: Programmer](https://unity.com/products/unity-certifications/user-programmer) certification to learn an introduction to C# programming and the Unity Editor.

 ## Skills Learned
 * Computing Fundamentals and Concepts